Cyfrin/8-vault-guardians-audit/audit-data/2023-11-01-vault-guardians.md

 There are 4 main roles associated with the system.

-- *Vault Guardian DAO*: The org that takes a cut of all profits, controled by the `VaultGuardianToken`.
+- *Vault Guardian DAO*: The org that takes a cut of all profits, controlled by the `VaultGuardianToken`.
 The DAO that controls a few variables of the protocol, including:
   - `s_guardianStakePrice`
   - `s_guardianAndDaoCut`
   - And takes a cut of the ERC20s made from the protocol
 - *DAO Participants*: Holders of the `VaultGuardianToken` who vote and take profits on the protocol
-- *Vault Guardians*: Strategists/hedge fund managers who have the ability to move assets in and out of the investible universe.
+- *Vault Guardians*: Strategists/hedge fund managers who have the ability to move assets in and out of the investable universe.
 They take a cut of revenue from the protocol.
 - *Investors*: The users of the protocol.
-They deposit assets to gain yeild from the investments of the Vault Guardians.
+They deposit assets to gain yield from the investments of the Vault Guardians.

 # Executive Summary